vivekreddy94/document/README.md

 ansible-playbook logstash.yml -i inventories/stage
 ```
 * Check if logstash pod is ready.
-* Loaded sample data into logstash at 8080.
+* Loads sample data into logstash at 8080.
-* Tesst if the output log file is created.
+* Tests if the output log file is created.

 #### Deploy and test filebeat
 * Deploys filebeat using ansible playbook.